 Our Friday art projects have returned and we are both rather excited about this.
 Miss I has been in preschool for exactly a month and we wanted to give her a wee break from the usual routine to adjust to her new one of going to preschool in the mornings.
 Now that she’s done her first full month, I thought it was about time to start getting back to normal.
-Friday was pretty much our first fine day all week so we took advantage and sat on the deck in the winter sun.
-If you can’t tell.. it’s where most of our art projects are done.
+Friday was pretty much our first fine day all week so we took advantage, sat on the deck in the winter sun and created some Baking Soda Art.

 This one is a bit of an art AND science project combined.
 Masterpieces and chemical reactions were created all in one go to the delight of Miss I. She had a ton of fun squirting colours everywhere and mixing them up, but even more fun listening to and watching the bubbles form.
-It’s a great wee activity for teaching a wee one about colours, colour mixing and helping to develop some fine motor skills- ya can’t just squeeze the vinegar all out in one go!
+It’s a great wee activity for teaching a wee one about colours, colour mixing, taps into the senses and helping to develop some fine motor skills- ya can’t just squeeze the vinegar all out in one go!

 – baking soda (you’ll need a fair bit depending on how much baking soda you want to put in the tin.
 We used about 500g)